bsantosh909/croyale/README.md

 # CRoyale

-Croyale is a powerful node.js module that allows you to interact with the [royaleapi](http://royaleapi.com/) very easily.
+Croyale is a powerful node.js module that allows you to interact with the [Royaleapi](http://royaleapi.com/) very easily.

 - Object-oriented
 - User friendly
 - Maximum coverage of the API
+- Error handling

 ## Installation
 **Node.js 8.0.0 or newer is required**